-Dani Miret was born in Tarragona, Spain in 1988 and gained his Master’s Degree in Fine Arts from the University of Barcelona.
+Dani Miret was born in Tarragona, Spain in 1988 and finished his Master’s Degree in Fine Arts at the University of Barcelona in 2011.

-When he finished his studies, he decided to spend a little more than half a year in a small house in the Pyrenees, the mountain range between France and Spain, where he disconnected from the urban life of a modern and cosmopolitan city, giving himself the freedom to develop new ideas.
+After his studies, Dani Miret decided to spend a little more than half a year in a small house in the Pyrenees, the mountain range between France and Spain, where he disconnected from the urban life of a modern and cosmopolitan city, giving himself the freedom to develop new ideas.